davidsbatista/davidsbatista.net/_posts/2023-09-15-Generative_AI_LLMs-Coursera.md

 You then add this to the original weights and replace them in the model with these updated values.
 You now have a LoRA fine-tuned model that can carry out your specific task.

+Researchers have found that applying
+LoRA to just the self-attention layers of the model is often enough to fine-tune for a task and achieve performance gains.
+However, in principle,
+you can also use LoRA on
+other components like the feed-forward layers.
+But since most of the parameters of
+LLMs are in the attention layers, you get the biggest savings in trainable parameters by applying
+LoRA to these weights matrices.

+Let's look at a practical example using the transformer architecture described in the Attention is All You Need paper.
+The paper specifies that the transformer weights have dimensions of 512 by 64.
+This means that each weights matrix has 32,768 trainable parameters.
+If you use LoRA as
+a fine-tuning method with the rank equal to eight, you will instead train two small rank decomposition matrices whose small dimension is eight.
+This means that Matrix A will have dimensions of 8 by 64, resulting in 512 total parameters.
+Matrix B will have dimensions of 512 by 8, or 4,096 trainable parameters.
+By updating the weights of
+these new low-rank matrices
+instead of the original weights, you'll be training 4,608 parameters instead of
+32,768 and 86% reduction.
+Because LoRA allows you to significantly reduce the number of trainable parameters, you can often perform this method of parameter efficient fine tuning with a single GPU and avoid the need for a distributed cluster of GPUs.
+Since the rank-decomposition matrices are small, you can fine-tune a different set for each task and then switch them out at inference time by updating the weights.
+Suppose you train a pair of
+LoRA matrices for a specific task;
+let's call it Task A.
+To carry out inference on this task, you would multiply these matrices together and then add the resulting matrix to the original frozen weights.
+You then take this new summed weights matrix and replace the original weights where they appear in your model.
+You can then use this model to carry out inference on Task A.
+If instead, you want to carry out a different task, say Task B, you simply take the LoRA matrices you trained for this task, calculate their product, and then add this matrix to the original weights and update the model again.
+The memory required to store
+these LoRA matrices is very small.
+So in principle, you can use
+LoRA to train for many tasks.
+Switch out the weights when you need to use them, and avoid having to store multiple full-size versions of the LLM.

  - two new matrices much lower dimensions, new weights for tokens, replace original weights
  - how to choose the rank for the matrices? original paper found plateu at 16
  - 4-32 good trade-off